factor1/better-rest-endpoints/README.md

 - classes (array)
 - menu item parent

+### Taxonomies
+**`better-wp-endpoints/v1/taxonomies`**
+Gets a list of taxonomies used by WordPress.
+Accepts no parameters.

+Returns the following JSON response in each item object:

+- Name
+- Slug
+- Description
+- Hierarchical (true/false)

 ### Search
 **`better-wp-endpoints/v1/search`**
 Gets a collection of posts and pages based on the search parameter.
 Accepts the following parameters: